piqnt/stage.js/examples/game-orbit/README.md

 #### Android

 Android is also similar but requires an additional step.
-First, add Android platform to you Cordova project:
+First, add Android platform to your Cordova project:
 ```
 cordova platform add android
 ```